-On behalf of the Accounting Standards Committee of Germany (ASCG) I am writing to comment on EFRAG's Draft Comment Letter (herein referred to as 'DCL') on the IASB's ED/2017/1 Annual Improvements to IFRS Standards 2015-2017 Cycle (herein referred to as the 'ED').
-We appreciate the opportunity to respond to the DCL.
+On behalf of the Accounting Standards Committee of Germany (ASCG) I am writing to comment on the IASB's ED/2017/1 Annual Improvements to IFRS Standards 2015-2017 Cycle (herein referred to as the 'ED').
+We appreciate the opportunity to comment on this ED.